Posted on 28 June 2019

 HOW TO JOIN:

-Just show up ready to ring in the winter solstice, but if you know you will be coming ahead of time, send an email with the subject line “I Like Pizza” to info@MakeMusicNY.org so that we know how many pizzas to make!
+Hand bells on loan will be distributed to the first hundred participants to arrive.
+Participants are welcome to simply show up ready to ring in the winter solstice, but if you know you will be coming ahead of time please send a courtesy email with the subject line “Bell by Bell” to firstname.lastname@example.org so that we know how many paraders to expect.

 ABOUT TWO BOOTS PIZZA:

 Avenue A & East 3rd St. is holy turf for Two Boots.
 We began at 37 Ave.
 A in 1987, with Two Boots Restaurant, and we’re now across the street, at 42 Ave.
 A, with Two Boots East Village.
 This location included Two Boots Video for 18 years – which specialized in indie and art films – and still offers comfy booth seating, a big-screen TV for sports games & video screenings, and – good news! – beer & wine.
-It’s also a showcase for our local artistic community, including JC Pinto’s mosaic tribute to Loisaida poet Bimbo Rivas, extraordinary exterior signs by Julie Wilson (Two Boots’ first commissioned artwork back in ‘87) and hand-painted tiles by the late, great George Schneeman.
-And check out the pizza crust imbedded in the collage counter – left behind the immortal Iggy Pop!
+It’s also a showcase for our local artistic community, including JC Pinto’s mosaic tribute to Loisaida poet Bimbo Rivas, extraordinary exterior signs by Julie Wilson and hand-painted tiles by the late, great George Schneeman.
+And check out the pizza crust embedded in the collage counter – left behind the immortal Iggy Pop!

 MORE ABOUT THE PARADE: